Beech marten: Tameability

-British zoologist George Rolleston theorised that the "domestic cat" of the Ancient Greeks and Romans was in fact the beech marten.
-Pioneering marine biologist Jeanne Villepreux-Power kept two tame beech martens.
+George Rolleston theorised that the "domestic cat" of the Ancient Greeks and Romans was in fact the beech marten.
+Jeanne Villepreux-Power kept two tame beech martens.

 Hunting and fur use

 Although the beech marten is a valuable animal to the fur trade, its pelt is inferior in quality to that of the pine marten and sable.
-Beech marten skins on the fur markets of the Soviet Union accounted for only 10-12% of the market presence of pine marten skins.
+Beech marten skins on the fur markets of the Soviet Union accounted for only 10–12% of the market presence of pine marten skins.
 Beech martens were caught only in the Caucasus, in the Montane part of Crimea and (in very small numbers) in the rest of Ukraine, and in the republics of Middle Asia.
 Because animals with more valuable pelts are rare in those areas, the beech marten is of value to hunters on the local market.
 Beech martens are captured with jaw traps, or, for live capture, with cage traps.
 The shooting of beech martens is inefficient, and trailing them with dogs is only successful when the animal can be trapped in a tree hollow.